apache/mxnet/scala-package/examples/src/main/scala/org/apache/mxnetexamples/imclassification/README.md

 Currently, the following datasets are supported:
 - MNIST

-- imagenet (only supported with synthetic data for benchmark)
+#### Synthetic Benchmark Data

-Additionally, the datasets can be replaced by synthetic randomly data generated at the appropriate image size for the dataset for benchmarking
+Additionally, the datasets can be replaced by randomly generated data for benchmarking.
+Data is produced to match the shapes of the supported datasets above.

+The following additional dataset image shapes are also defined for use with the benchmark synthetic data:
+- imagenet

 ## Setup